 How to Plant Shrubs

-Shrubs structure and fill out your garden, adding density and dimensionality where it's most needed.
+Shrubs add structure and fill out your garden, providing density and dimensionality where it's most needed.
 They're simpler to install than you may know.
 Here, we walk you through it.

 Shrubs form the backbone of a garden plan, providing structure as well as flowers and foliage.
 Plants grown in containers can be planted year-round if you avoid days when the ground is frozen, or excessively wet or dry.
 Before planting, always check the label for the shrub's preferred site and soil.

 It should take you about an hour to plant a shrub.